When your vehicle suddenly breaks down in the middle of the road, not only can it put a damper on your day, it can also become a dangerous situation.

 It is your responsibility to know exactly what is covered in your roadside assistance policy.
 Make sure you're familiar with your policy and the services you should be receiving.
 Additionally, if you are still paying for your vehicle, make sure you know what is covered in any extended warranty you may have purchased.

-If you or someone you love has been injured in an accident that occurred while dealing with a broken down vehicle, the personal injury attorneys at Gordon & Doner can help you get the justice you deserve.
+If you or someone you love has been injured in an accident that occurred while dealing with a broken down vehicle, a personal injury attorney at Gordon & Doner can help you get the justice you deserve.